xianghancui/xianghancui.github.io/_pages/about me.md

 - 2023.07 Wuhan University of Technology Department of physics Invited Talk, Hubei, Wuhan

-  Statistical Analysis and Mechanism Research of Fast Radio Burst
+  Statistical Analysis and Mechanism Research of Fast Radio Bursts